 When was the Antarctic Treaty signed and when did it enter into force?

-The Antarctic Treaty was signed by twelve nations on the 1st of December 1959.
+The Antarctic Treaty was opened for signature on the 1st of December 1959, signed by 12 nations in Washington.
 It officially entered into force on the 23rd of June 1961.

 Short answers, pulled from the story.

-The Antarctic Treaty was signed by twelve nations on the 1st of December 1959.
+The Antarctic Treaty was opened for signature on the 1st of December 1959, signed by 12 nations in Washington.
 It officially entered into force on the 23rd of June 1961.

-The treaty prohibits nuclear testing, military operations, economic exploitation, and new territorial claims.
-The Protocol on Environmental Protection further bans all activities related to mineral resources except science.
+The treaty prohibits nuclear testing, military operations, economic exploitation, and the making of new territorial claims in Antarctica.
+The Madrid Protocol on Environmental Protection, agreed in 1991-1992, additionally banned mining and oil exploration for 50 years.